numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

 - **.gitlab-ci.yml**: which is the core of our pipeline is the file where we describe the different steps of our pipeline
 - **docker-compose.yml** this file allows us to deploy our application under docker

-## Step 2 : Configuration of gitlab
+## Step 2 : Configuration of Gitlab CI

 **important**: Before you start you need to make sure you can use the gitlab shared runners we will be using in this demo if this is not the case you can add our own runners to the project.
 To do this in your project go to settings > CI/CD then Runners then disable the shared runners and add your own by following the steps provided